fnunnari/BlenderProjectTemplate/README.md

    `mv python_api/pypredef python_api/pypredef-2.79`

-This project comes with a set of pre-build namespaces in directory `PyCharm-Blender/python_api`.

 ### Configure the PyCharm to use the Blender namespace stubs

 You must include the newly generated stubs in the search path of your python interpreter.

 * PyCharm Menu -> Preferences... -> Project: ... -> Project Interpreter -> Project Interpreter x.y.z _path_ Gear -> Show All...

-* Right pane, bottom icon (Show paths for current interpreter) -> (icon +) Add -> Select e.g. path/to/BlenderProjectTemplate/PyCharm-Blender/python_api/pypredef-2.79
+* Python Interpreters window -> Bottom pane -> tree icon (Show paths for current interpreter)

+* Interpreter Paths window -> Bottom pane -> + icon (Add) -> Select e.g. path/to/BlenderProjectTemplate/PyCharm-Blender/python_api/pypredef-2.79

+Now the `bpy` and `mathutils` namespace should be visible and auto-completion available.

 ## How to debug Blender code in PyCharm